ToolJet/ToolJet/docs/docs/tutorial/app-menu-options.md

 Export app option will allow the users to download `JSON` file with all the information about your application(excluding credentials).
 This JSON file can be used to import this application to the same or other workspace.

+Users get the option to export:
+- the currently released version
+- a particular version from list latest version to oldest version
+- all versions

 <div style={{textAlign: 'center'}}>

 <img className="screenshot-full" src="/img/tutorial/app-menu-options/export.png" alt="App menu options"/>